 The Nairobi action plan contains four specific commitments aimed at ensuring implementation of this fundamental Convention obligation (Actions#59-62).
-The ICRC is encouraged that since the last meeting of States Parties, some States have begun the process of developing implementing legislation, although the ICRC knows of no new domestic law adopted.
+The ICRC is encouraged that since the last meeting of States Parties, some States have begun the process of developing implementing legislation, in particular Kiribati and Vanuatu, and the Cook Islands, Jordan and Mauritania have adopted new domestic law, the ICRC commends them for their efforts.

-We note however, with concern, that still too few States Parties - 77 or just less than half of the States Parties report having adopted legislation or have stated, either through Article 7 reports or elsewhere that they consider their existing legislation to be sufficient.
+We note however, with concern, that still too few States Parties - 83 - or just over half of the States Parties report having adopted legislation or have stated, either through Article 7 reports or elsewhere, that they consider their existing legislation to be sufficient.
+Thirty five States have reported that they are in the process of adopting legislation, though twenty eight of these have been reporting this for at least four years, and only fifteen of these have mentioned article 9 measures in their 2007 Article 7 reports.
+Of perhaps even greater concern is the fact in the case of thirty three States, there is either no information on their Article 9 obligations or that information is unclear.
 Notably therefore much is left to be done for many States to fulfil their obligations under the Convention.